 To name a few variables we could fuse:

 Some of these fuses, if enabled, would force the ME region to exist in full, and could also make debugging and running coreboot impossible.

 Remember, once FPFs such as these are set, they become immutable–permanently fused and impossible to change.
 The essential part here is to leave them unfused or to fuse them in a configuration that gives the end user control, supporting the best security, privacy, and freedom for users.

-While finishing our first coreboot port, we have successfully neutralized (zeroed-out) a very significant portion of the Intel ME thanks to the great work of the “me_cleaner” project.
-By doing so, we remove the Intel ME’s kernel, network stack, and about 92% of the Intel ME binary.
-There remains a little over 7% before complete removal.
+While finishing our first coreboot port, we have successfully neutralized (zeroed-out) a very significant portion of the Intel ME, thanks to the great work of the “me_cleaner” project.
+By doing so, we remove the Intel ME’s kernel, network stack, and about 90-92% of the Intel ME binary in total (this figure varies across ME versions).

-When testing, the goal is to run and operate a neutralized Intel ME firmware+coreboot correctly for more than 31 minutes, as it takes 31 minutes to verify that the ME lockdown has been fully disabled (otherwise, the ME’s “watchdog” component would abruptly shut down the machine at the 30 minutes mark).
+When testing neutralization, the goal is to run and operate a neutralized Intel ME firmware+coreboot correctly for more than 31 minutes, as it takes 31 minutes to verify that the ME lockdown has been fully disabled (otherwise, the ME’s “watchdog” component would abruptly shut down the machine at the 30 minutes mark).
 We have demonstrated this as well:

-We are working to completely remove (or reverse engineer, as we have begun to do) the Intel ME (and other components, such as the Intel FSP), on all our models, and will update on our blog (and this page) as we make progress on that front.
+We are still working to completely remove (or reverse engineer, as we have begun to do) the Intel ME (and other components, such as the Intel FSP), on all our models, and will update on our blog (and this page) as we make progress on that front.
 In the meantime, feel free to check out the many topics related to this one!